-- o Integrating Internship and Bachelor Thesis.
-Students get practical experience and in their Bachelor's thesis address a problem or situational analysis they came across with during their internship, linking it with corresponding theoretical knowledge. - Rename the courses according to their level of breadth and depth avoiding the terms Introduction and Principles as they denote lower level or short-term courses.
+- Integrating Internship and Bachelor Thesis.
+Students get practical experience and in their Bachelor's thesis address a problem or situational analysis they came across with during their internship, linking it with corresponding theoretical knowledge. - o Introduce ERP management systems instead of Accounting Information Systems. - Rename the courses according to their level of breadth and depth avoiding the terms Introduction and Principles as they denote lower level or short-term courses.

 Best Practices (if applicable):

 In case of accredited programme, significant accomplishments and/or progress

 Evaluation

+Evaluation

 ☐ Complies with requirements

+a complies with requirements

-☐ Substantially complies with requirements
+⊠ Substantially complies with requirements

-, 1

-☑ Partially complies with requirements
+☐ Partially complies with requirements

-□ Does not comply with requirements
+☐ Does not comply with requirements

-a bots not compty with requirements